anish7610/hindi-songs/README.md

 FYI I never listen to music while coding like others do and I have been only listening to Spanish music for years.

 This is good for a change because ironically I am foreign to home-grown music..
-I strongly believe in the saying and practice it whole-heartedly, "when in rome do as the romans do."
+I strongly believe in the saying and practice it whole-heartedly, "When in rome do as the romans do."